whoschek/bzfs/README.md

     --include-snapshot-times-and-ranks '7 days ago..4 hours ago'
     --exclude-dataset-regex 'tmp.*'`

-    This outputs rows prefixed by a 'cmp: ' marker, containing the following tab-separated columns:
+    This outputs a TSV file containing the following columns:

     `location creation_iso createtxg rel_name guid root_dataset
     rel_dataset name creation written`

     Example output row:

-    `cmp: src 2024-11-06_08:30:05 17435050
+    `src 2024-11-06_08:30:05 17435050
     /foo@test_2024-11-06_08:30:05_daily 2406491805272097867 tank1/src
     /foo tank1/src/foo@test_2024-10-06_08:30:04_daily 1730878205 24576`

-    If the TSV output contains zero lines starting with the prefix 'cmp: src' and zero lines starting with the prefix 'cmp: dst' then no source snapshots are missing on the destination, and no destination snapshots are missing on the source, indicating that the periodic replication and pruning jobs perform as expected.
+    If the TSV output file contains zero lines starting with the prefix 'src' and zero lines starting with the prefix 'dst' then no source snapshots are missing on the destination, and no destination snapshots are missing on the source, indicating that the periodic replication and pruning jobs perform as expected.
 The TSV output is sorted by ZFS creation time within each dataset - the first and last line prefixed with 'cmp: all' contains the metadata of the oldest and latest common snapshot, respectively.
 Third party tools can use this info for post-processing, for example using custom scripts or duckdb queries.

+    The --compare-snapshot-lists option also directly logs various summary stats, such as the metadata of the latest common snapshot, latest snapshots and oldest snapshots, as well as the time diff between the latest common snapshot and latest snapshot only in src (and dst), as well as how many src snapshots and how many GB of data are missing on dst, etc.

     *Note*: Consider omitting the 'all' flag to reduce noise and instead focus on missing snapshots only, like so: